 All it takes is one person gunning for you, one person in your corner hoping you live life boldly.
 And for me, Laura was that person, — my own personal cheerleader.
 I always feel that I am her equal — that she’s another woman who genuinely wanted me to succeed.
 And that’s magical.”

-Once my coach and I took out the trash on my mindset and designed the thoughts and actions that would fuel my transformation, my life was never the same.
-Praise Jesus, amen, and pass the biscuits.
+Once my coach and I renovated my mindset and designed the thoughts and actions that would fuel my transformation, my life was never the same.

-I closed up the therapy “shop” in January of 2015, and in a little over two years time, I have built an exciting and lucrative coaching practice with 1:1 clients from all over the world, online coaching programs that change lives by the 10s and 100s, and live events that connect women through an opulent and life-altering coaching + dining experience, as well as retreats in my home state.
+Since 2012, I have built an exciting and lucrative counseling and coaching practice with 1:1 clients from all over the world, speaking engagements, online coaching programs that change lives, and events that connect women through an opulent and life-altering coaching + dining experience, as well as retreats in my home state.

 What I thought was “wrong” with me, my life, and my